LabVIEW-Community-CI-CD/open-source/CONTRIBUTING.md

 npx --yes markdown-link-check -q -c .markdown-link-check.json README.md $(find docs scripts -name '*.md')
 ```

+## Requirement Traceability

+Each requirement is tracked as an issue or entry in `requirements.json`.
+Every
+code change must reference the requirement it addresses, and each requirement
+must be covered by at least one automated test.
+The CI pipeline checks these
+links and reports missing associations.

 ## Commit Messages

 Each commit should reference at least one requirement ID defined in `requirements.json` (for example, `REQ-001`).
 Pull requests are automatically checked for this convention.